JoYee03/image-service-development/README.md

 - Apply a watermark to an existing image via `/testWatermarkImage`
 - Return public Firebase Storage URLs for uploaded and processed images
 - Uses Google Cloud Run for deployment
-- Firebase Storage is used for hosting image files
+- Firebase Storage is used to store uploaded and watermarked images in the `images/` and `images/watermarked/` folders

 ---